michalmonday/CSV-Parser-for-Arduino/README.md

 ## Things to consider
-If CSV file doesn't contain header line, then it must be specified as 3rd argument of the constructor (see [this example](#csv-files-without-header))
+If CSV file doesn't contain header line, then it must be specified as 3rd argument of the constructor (see [this example](#headerless-files))
-If CSV file is separated by other character instead of comma, then it must be specified as 4th argument of the constructor (see [this example](#how-to-specify-delimiter))
+If CSV file is separated by other character instead of comma, then it must be specified as 4th argument of the constructor (see [this example](#custom-delimiter))

 Programmer must:
-* know and specify what type of values are stored in each of the CSV columns (see [this example](#how-to-specify-value-types))
+* know and specify what type of values are stored in each of the CSV columns (see [this example](#specifying-value-types))
-* cast returned values appropriately (see [this example](#how-to-cast-returned-values-appropriately))
+* cast returned values appropriately (see [this example](#casting-returned-values))

+The parser does not handle quotes.
+What it means?
+Let's assume we  have the following CSV file:

+> "field1","fie,ld2"

+Typically, any proper CSV parser would extract these as 2 fields:
+* field1
+* fie,ld2

+Notice that double-quotes would not be a part of extracted values.
+But this parser is simple, it would treat these as 3 fields:
+* "field1"
+* "fie
+* ld2"

+Double-quotes being part of extracted strings (that's what this parser would do).

-## How to specify value types
+## Specifying value types
-By supplying format parameter to constructor of CSV_Parser.
-Example:
 ```cpp
 char * csv_str = "my_strings,my_floats\n"
 		 "hello,1.1\n"